thecommunitydigitallibrary/cdl-platform/backend/README.md

 - ``community``: The community ID to search over.
 If "all", then the query will be searched over all communities joined by the user.
 - ``page``: The page of the search to be returned.
 If not included, then defaults to 0.
 Pages are returned in batches of 10.
 - ``source``: The type of query to perform.
 This can be one of the following (defaults to ``webpage_search``):
-  - ``webpage_search``: The search performed by a user entering a query on the main CDL website in the search bar.
+  - ``webpage_search``: The search performed by a user entering a query on the main website in the search bar.
   - ``note_automatic``: The search performed automatically when a user edits a notes page.
   - ``extension_open``: The search performed automatically when a user opens the extension.